Prescilla Carrion, MSc

 Angela is a recent UBC graduate.
 She will be starting her Masters in Medical Genetics in the fall of 2019.
 She has worked in various research positions, including Orthopedics research at St. Paul’s Hospital, and the Cancer Science Institute in Singapore.
-Currently, she is a Work Learn student on the GenCOUNSEL research team.
+She was a Work Learn student on the GenCOUNSEL research team.

-Nicole is a research assistant with GenCOUNSEL, working on a series of follow-up interviews to evaluate patient needs in genomic testing.
+Nicole was a research assistant with GenCOUNSEL, working on a series of follow-up interviews to evaluate patient needs in genomic testing.
 She has worked with the CAUSES Project and also works on the IMAGINE Project with the Friedman Lab.
-She is an incoming Genetic Counselling student at the University of Toronto.
+She graduated from Genetic Counselling Program at the University of Toronto.
 Nicole has a special interest in the psychosocial impacts of variant reclassification and ethnocultural barriers in genetic counselling.

 Directed Studies Project Graduate Student

-Caitlin is a MSc in Genetic Counselling student in her second year at the University of British Columbia.
+Caitlin was a MSc in Genetic Counselling student in her second year at the University of British Columbia while working on GenCOUNSEL.
 She completed an Honours BSc in Biology and Psychology at McMaster University.
-As a part of her graduate degree, Caitlin is working on a project within GenCOUNSEL looking retrospectively at the value and impact of genome wide sequencing for parents of infants in neonatal intensive care.
+As a part of her graduate degree, Caitlin's project looked retrospectively at the value and impact of genome wide sequencing for parents of infants in neonatal intensive care.

 Independent Studies Project Graduate Student

-Emily graduated from UVic in 2018 with a BScHons in Combined Biology and Psychology.
-She is now a second-year Masters student in Genetic Counselling at McGill University.
-Her independent studies project is part of GenCOUNSEL, under the supervision of Dr. Alison Elliott.
+Emily graduated from UVic in 2018 with a BScHons in Combined Biology and Psychology. and Masters in Genetic Counselling at McGill University.
+Her independent studies project was part of GenCOUNSEL, under the supervision of Dr. Alison Elliott.
 Emily is surveying the Canada-wide usage of genome-wide sequencing (GWS) and the provision of counselling via remote technologies such as Telehealth.

-Bailey Falkner is a current undergraduate student at UBC studying Biology.
-She volunteers as a counsellor on the Crisis Text Line and has an interest in genetic counselling.
-As a Work Learn student on the GenCOUNSEL project, she has been involved with developing a patient panel to incorporate further patient insights.
+Bailey Falkner was an undergraduate student at UBC studying Biology.
+She volunteered as a counsellor on the Crisis Text Line and had an interest in genetic counselling.
+As a Work Learn student on the GenCOUNSEL project, she had been involved with developing a patient panel to incorporate further patient insights.